 The purpose is also to implement the principle of Equal Pay (in the Equality Act).

-The Equal Pay Programme 2016-2019 ended in March 2019.
+The previous Equal Pay Programme 2016-2019 ended in March 2019.
 There was an overall evaluation of the Equal Pay Programme 2016-2019.
 The Equal Pay Programme is generally seen as necessary.
-At the moment the Government is discussing the content of the next Equal Pay Programme with the social partners.

 Increasing pay openness and transparency may be one solution to closing the pay gap.
 The Ministry of Social Affairs and Health has issued a report on gender pay openness.
 The rapporteur for this was the Ombudsman for Equality.
 The report describes and evaluates the current situation and presents findings and proposals for the legal system, on the current agreement policy, and for businesses.
 The report was published in October 2018.